sanchezcarlosjr/evolufy/README.md

 > Yet another algotrade framework

 Evolufy is a framework designed for the development, deployment, and observability of trading algorithms, featuring options for DataOps/MLOps through open-source tools.
-It offers simplicity and flexibility, allowing the use of any algorithm, incorporation of any data source, and ensuring easy local deployment without the need for TripleO (OpenStack on OpenStack on OpenStack).
+It offers simplicity and flexibility, allowing the use of any algorithm, incorporation of any data source, and ensuring easy local deployment without the need for TripleO (OpenStack on OpenStack on OpenStack) issue.
 ```mermaid
   graph TD;
       subgraph ETL